In Your Eyes (Kylie Minogue song): Background and release

 Following the success of Minogue's 2001 single, "Can't Get You Out of My Head", Minogue's label Parlophone were set to release the second single from the album Fever (2001).
 Minogue enlisted several writers and producers such as Richard Stannard, Julian Gallagher, and Ash Howes, all of whom worked with Minogue on her seventh album, Light Years (2000).
 All four of them, including Minogue, wrote "In Your Eyes" together, while Stannard and Gallagher handled the production of the song.
 After the major success of "Can't Get You Out of My Head", it was announced that "In Your Eyes" would be released as the album's second official single, set for a January 2002 release.
 However, due to the overwhelming success and radio airplay in Europe, the single was postponed there until February 2002.

-Musically, "In Your Eyes" is a dance-pop song, which features influences of nu-disco and Europop.
-In the first verse, her vocals span and range from F♯m-D-D-C♯-Bm.
+In the first verse, Minogue's vocals span and range from F♯m-D-D-C♯-Bm.
 When it reaches the chorus, her vocals range from F♯m-Bm-C♯.
 The chords basically repeat with each verse it has.
 According to Popmatters and NME, the described the song as "another disco-sounding club track that lyrically propels Minogue further into a more sexual sound on the lyrics "I want to make it with you."
 Ian Wade from Yahoo!
 Music compared it to Minogue's song "Spinning Around".
 He said "'In Your Eyes' which cheekily references comeback hit 'Spinning Around'."